MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-two.md

 ## What's next?

-When you're done with this step, go to [Step 3: Download and install the apps](setup-step-three.md)<br>
+When you're done with this step, go to step 2 in the setup process: [Download and install the apps](setup-step-three.md)<br>

 If you have trouble with any of the procedures in this step, please: